gurry/nomicon/src/destructors.md

 }
 ```

-will have its data1 and data2's fields destructors whenever it "would" be
+will have the destructors of its `data1` and `data2` fields called whenever it "would" be
 dropped, even though it itself doesn't implement Drop.
 We say that such a type
 *needs Drop*, even though it is not itself Drop.